mhoff873/USB-KeePass/README.md

   Create a new password vault using the master password generated from the usb's serial number

-  Update paths to point to pythonw.exe and location of the new password vault
+  Update paths to point to KeePass.exe and location of the new password vault

   Run runner.vbs